 Tropico is a peak in the art project that is Lana Del Rey.

-Even before her debut album, Lana Del Rey was hit with a backlash for her alleged “lack of authenticity.”
+Even before her major label debut album, Lana Del Rey was hit with a backlash for her alleged “lack of authenticity.”
 More than a bit sexist, that claim sought to impose rockist notions of authenticity on an artist who has far more artistic ties to hip hop, alternately describing her construction as “Lolita in the hood” and “gangsta Nancy Sinatra.”
 Hip hop’s relationship with authenticity is far more complicated.
 For all of the lip service given to “keeping it real,” hip hop is all about artistic reinvention — how many rappers record under their given names?

 While Lizzy Grant (AKA May Jailer) tested several earlier images, her persona has been incredibly consistent since adopting her current trashy aspiring to be classy stage name.
 Sidestepping the question of authenticity altogether, she has clearly positioned Lana Del Rey as a postmodern art project.
 Cindy Sherman posing as pop star, Del Rey’s videos are set in Bill Owens’s “Suburbia,” capturing the uncomfortable feeling of attaining your dreams, but finding they are not enough, a feeling that saturates David Lynch‘s world, to which she paid homage with “Blue Velvet”: